The Kite by Martin Smatana

 Sometimes you can capture the hearts and minds of people with a single kite.
 The eponymous stop-motion film The Kite by Slovakian animation director Martin Smatana has certainly captured (even as a work in progress) the attention of the independent animation world.

 Stylistically influenced by the Oscar-nominated Boy and the World by Alê Abreu, it nevertheless goes into a more interpersonal territory.
 A little boy visits his old grandfather in the countryside and they fly a kite together.
 They are both made out of layers, an age symbolism.
-The boy has many of these layers.
-He is perspective, because he has all his life before him.
-But grandfather, on the other hand, has already lost most of his layers and he has only few left.
+The boy has many of these layers, because he has all his life before him.
+But grandfather, on the other hand, has already lost most of his layers and he has only a few left.

-Here's the film teaser for the film, which premiered at the 69th Berlin FIlm Festival (Generation KPlus), and recently won both at Annecy Festival (Young Audience Award) and Fest Anča (Best Slovak Animation Award)
+The film premiered at the 69th Berlin Film Festival (Generation KPlus), and has won both at Annecy Festival (Young Audience Award) and Fest Anča (Best Slovak Animation Award), after going to a highly successful festival run.

 ZF: What is the story of The Kite and how it has evolved from its original conception?